Musée d'Angoulême

 The Musée d'Angoulême, formerly the Musée des beaux-arts d'Angoulême, is a public museum in Angoulême, France.

 Located beside the Angoulême Cathedral in the heart of the historical center of the city, it is classified as a Musée de France, and has important archaeological, ethnographic and artistic collections.
 It also hosts temporary exhibitions and conferences.

 Origins

-The Musée d'Angoulême has its origin in an 1838 donation of ten paintings to the city of Angoulême by François Ringuet.
+The Musée d'Angoulême has its origin in an 1838 donation of ten paintings to the city of Angoulême by François Rainguet.
 Starting in 1868 the French government began to send paintings that had been exhibited in the Paris Salons to Angoulême, where they were first stored in the attic of the old city hall.
 On 15 August 1869 a museum was opened on the ground floor of the new city hall, where it remained until 1920.
 On 12 September 1920 the present museum opened in two wings of the former residence of the Bishop of Angoulême.
 It featured paintings, sculpture and archaeology.
 The administrative wing continued to be used for other purposes.